markjaquith/i-make-plugins/readme.txt

 = 1.2.1 =
 * Fix a bunch of PHP Notices
 * Blank out the description for non-repo pages, instead of showing "No description" text.
+* Kill double serialization in postmeta storage to work around some odd serialization errors in some plugins.

 = 1.2 =
 * Reorganized plugin code